eyo-chen/expense-tracker/README.md

 3. Maintenance

-   I began to appreciate the significance of maintenance.
-Before embarking on this project, I was told that maintaining the software maintainable is critical, but I'm not sure why.
-However, as I worked on the project, I began to see the reason.
-When I first construct the application, all I worry about is completing the basic functionality and not the structure of the code underlying the functionality.
-Even if the UI appears good, the code behind the UI is a mess, and I have to spend a long time simply detecting a little bug.
-After completing the project, I begin the code review, reading every single line of code I previously wrote and asking myself questions, like
+   Finally, I realized the value of maintenance.
+Before embarking on this project, I was told that maintaining the software's maintainability is critical, but I'm not sure why.
+However, as I worked on the project, I began to see why.
+When I first construct the application, all I worry about is completing the functionality and not the structure of the code underlying the functionality.
+Even if the UI appears good, the code behind the UI is a mess, and I have to spend a long time simply detecting a little error.
+Following the completion of the project, I begin the code review, reading each and every line of code that I previously wrote, and ask myself following question,

    - Does this variable name fully describe itself?